mariahcoleno/ImageAnnotationToolV2/hypothesis_annotator/README.md

 ### Note
 - Sample image (ssc2019-15b-med.jpg) included in `images/` for testing.
+- To annotate your own images:
-- Add your own images (e.g., from ~/Downloads, ~/Pictures/, or a dataset like NASA "Galaxies Images") to images/ (ignored by Git) and update the database to annotate them.
+  1. Add your own images (e.g., from ~/Downloads, ~/Pictures/, or a dataset like NASA "Galaxies Images") to images/: `cp /path/to/your/images/sample.png images/`
+    - **Note**:
-  - To add new images (Images can be in various formats—not limited to .jpg (e.g., .jpg, .png, .bmp, .gif supported via Pillow)):
+      - Images can be in various formats supported by Pillow (e.g., .jpg, .png, .bmp, .gif)
-    1. Copy to images/:
-       `cp /path/to/your/images/sample.png images/`
-    2. Add to database:
-       `sqlite3 hypotheses.sqlite "INSERT INTO hypotheses (data, modality, hypothesis) VALUES ('images/sample.png', 'image', 'Your hypothesis');"`
-    - Ensure the file exists in images/ to avoid load errors (e.g., "Image load error: [Errno 2] No such file or directory").
-  - To find your image path:
+      - To find your image path and copy your images to images/:
-    - In Finder: Right-click a file, hold the Option key, select "Copy [filename] as Pathname” where [filename] is the name of your file.
-    - In Terminal:
+        - Option 1: Use a Separate Terminal
+          - Open a new terminal window or tab.
-      - Navigate to your image directory: `cd ~/Downloads/` # Adjust path as needed
+          - Navigate to your images directory: cd ~/Downloads/ (adjust as needed).
-      - Run pwd to get the path (e.g., /Users/yourusername/Downloads/)
+          - Run pwd to get the path, e.g., /Users/yourusername/Downloads/.
-      - Return to the hypothesis_annotator directory: cd hypothesis_annotator/ (from the root of your clone repository)
+          - Copy that path.
+Then go back to your original terminal (still in hypothesis_annotation/), and use it in the cp command.
+        - Option 2: Use your File Explorer
+          - On macOS, right-click a file in Finder, hold the Option key, and select "Copy [filename] as Pathname" to get the full path (e.g., /Users/yourusername/Downloads/image1.jpg).
+Remove the filename to get the directory path.
+          - On Windows or Linux, you can drag the folder into the terminal to see its path.
+          - Use that path in the cp command without leaving hypothesis_annotation/.
+        - Option 3: Type the Path Directly
+          - If you already know where your images are (e.g., ~/Downloads/), just use that in the cp command.
+          - You can also start typing the path in the terminal and use tab completion to fill it in.
+  2. Add your images to the database: `sqlite3 hypotheses.sqlite "INSERT INTO hypotheses (data, modality, hypothesis) VALUES ('images/sample.png', 'image', 'Your hypothesis');"`